-Whether you are just starting out and trying to figure out what it might look like for you to use donor eggs to have a child or you are just learning more about the process, this post is for you.
+Whether you are just starting out and trying to figure out what it might look like for you to do IVF with donor eggs to have a child or you are just learning more about the process, this post is for you.

 Using donor eggs doesn’t have a straight answer.
 I can’t tell you to do this, this and this and it will all work out.
 But I can share my insights and information with you to help make the process a little easier.
 There are lots of different ways you can go when you choose to use donor eggs to build your family.
 To help, I thought I’d break down some of the options.